nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 - Searching by specified attributes:

-  This is a possible solution, but we chose to do a search across all attributes because we have many different flags and formatting, and it makes `find` harder to use if each attribute has to be specified.
+  This is a possible solution, but we chose to do a search across all attributes because we have many flags and formatting, and it makes `find` harder to use if each attribute has to be specified.

 - AND search: